KawaiiKraken/spotify-controls/README.md

 # spotify-controls
 control spotify with hotkeys NO PREMIUM REQUIRED

-made with the help of LeopoldPrime, SniperAstra, f1Lthz4, Zenith
+made with the help of LeopoldPrime, SniperAstra, Zenith, f1Lthz4

 for support join our server at the [MSK](https://thrallway.com) server